 Extending the usability of public space from day into night-time was the key driving force behind the lighting masterplan for the historical Kemeraltı area in the port city of Izmir.

 The aspiration for Türkiye’s third largest city, crossroads of cultures on the Aegean Sea, was to create a lighting identity for its lively historic district; introducing a sustainable, integrated lighting system that would help to highlight its cosmopolitan heritage and improve visitor experience.

 Arup’s lighting designers and electrical engineers were appointed to create a lighting masterplan for Kemeraltı District; together with the concept, schematic and detailed design of green areas, local streets and squares.

-By creating well-lit, safer urban nightscapes, public spaces like streets and squares acquire an even more prominent role in the social and economic life of the local community, particularly in temperate climates, promoting commerce and encouraging more diverse social use of the spaces.
+By creating well-lit, safer urban nightscapes, public spaces acquire an even more prominent role in the social and economic life of the local community, particularly in temperate climates, creating a sense of belonging, promoting commerce and encouraging a more diverse social use of spaces.

 >50% total energy savings under proposed intervention

 Kemeraltı, a bustling commercial area during the day, is made up of four sub-districts, including the Old Jewish quarters, with synagogues still in use, an Ottoman quarter with historical mosques and hans; a residential area with colourful painted houses and traditional shops.
 The project area, a network of labyrinthine streets between Konak Square and the Ancient Agora, is an Archaeological Protected Site.